APNewsBreak: Foreign fishermen settle human trafficking suit

 "So, they basically had different contracts but no one at the time knew that, so that's immediately going to lead to misunderstanding," Bass said.
 "If anybody was culpable, it was the broker in Indonesia."

-But Fatah and Sorihin's lawyers say it doesn't matter if there were differences in the contracts.
+Lawyers for Fatah and Sorihin say it doesn't matter if there were differences in the contracts.

-"The trafficking claims do not rely on the contract provisions," said Agnieska Fryszman, one of Fatah and Sorihin's attorneys.
+"The trafficking claims do not rely on the contract provisions," said Agnieska Fryszman, one of the attorneys.
 "The trafficking statute provides basic protections that apply regardless."

-After the men left the Sea Queen, Bass said Nguyen was forced to pay hefty fines for letting the men escape and that U.S. customs agents threatened to suspend his ability to use foreign workers.
+After the men ran away from the Sea Queen, Bass said Nguyen was forced to pay hefty fines for letting the men escape and that U.S. customs agents threatened to suspend his ability to use foreign workers.

-Details of the settlement say Nguyen must disseminate fliers to his foreign crew members, written in their native languages, which outline their rights and ways to contact authorities if they are being exploited.
+Under the settlement, Nguyen must give fliers to his foreign crew members, written in their native languages, outlining their rights and ways to get help.
+His crews must have at least 77 hours of rest a week, a access to their passports

 "This settlement should be a wakeup call to the commercial fishing industry," Fryszman said.
 "There's simply no excuse for turning a blind eye to human trafficking, and we look forward to continuing our efforts to hold others in the industry accountable."

-The flier also includes indicators of abusive employment situations, debt bondage and human trafficking.
+Sorihin, who has settled with his family in the San Francisco Bay Area, said in an email that the settlement has given him "a sense of peace."

-"The settlement has given me and my family a sense of peace," Sorihin said in an email.
-"I hope it will bring better treatment to seamen on the Sea Queen and in the fishing industry."
+"I hope it will bring better treatment to seamen on the Sea Queen and in the fishing industry," he said.

-Sorihin said he and his family feel at home in the San Francisco Bay Area, where he drives for two ride-hailing companies.

-"My wife and I work hard to rebuild our lives here so our children can have a better future," he said.

 "I feel more certainty after the settlement," Fatah said in an email.
 "I work in retail, and I want to start a new life in San Francisco and create a better future for my family.
 I hope the captain treats the seamen like what he agreed to."